cypress-io/cypress-documentation/source/guides/guides/screenshots-and-videos.md

 ---
 title: Screenshots and Videos
 ---

 {% note info %}
 # {% fa fa-graduation-cap %} What You'll Learn

 - How Cypress captures screenshots of test failures automatically
-- How to manually grab your own screenshot
+- How to manually capture your own screenshot
 - How Cypress can record a video of the entire run
 - Some options of what to do with screenshot and video artifacts
 {% endnote %}

 # Screenshots

-Cypress comes with the ability to take screenshots, whether you are running in a real, headed browser (such as Chrome) or when you are running headlessly, possibly in CI.
+Cypress comes with the ability to take screenshots, whether you are running in interactive mode using `cypress open` or run mode using `cypress run`, possibly in CI.

 To take a manual screenshot just use the {% url `cy.screenshot()` screenshot %} command.

-Additionally, Cypress will automatically capture screenshots when a failure happens but only during a headless run.
+Additionally, Cypress will automatically capture screenshots when a failure happens during runs outside of interactive mode.

 This behavior can be turned off by setting `screenshotOnRunFailure` to `false` with {% url 'Cypress.Screenshot.defaults()' screenshot-api %}.